-In their dietary intake assessment, the Applicant used concentrations of 2'-FL in Secretor human milk from A1155 (FSANZ 2019) derived by that Applicant from a number of published studies.
-For DFL, LNT, 6'-SL and 3'-SL, the Applicant used concentrations from Secretor human milk from a systematic review by Thurl et al. (Thurl et al. 2017).
+In their dietary intake assessment, the applicant used concentrations of 2'-FL in Secretor human milk from A1155 (FSANZ 2019) derived by that applicant from a number of published studies.
+For DFL, LNT, 6'-SL and 3'-SL, the applicant used concentrations from Secretor human milk from a systematic review by Thurl et al. (2017).
 Mean of means and 95% confidence level of means were reported for two groups in this review: term infants from a lactation period of 0-100 days, and pre-term infants from a lactation period of 0-60 days.
-For each HMO the Applicant selected the group with the highest mean and used this value for the infant model calculations.
+For each HMO the applicant selected the group with the highest mean and used this value for the infant model calculations.

-Table 9 Mean concentrations (g/L) of 2'-FL, DFL, LNT, 6'-SL and 3'-SL in human milk used by the Applicant, from A1155 (FSANZ 2019) and Thurl et al. (2017)
+Table 9Mean concentrations (g/L) of 2'-FL, DFL, LNT, 6'-SL and 3'-SL in human milkused by the applicant, from A1155 (FSANZ 2019) and Thurl et al. (2017)